Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Backround Drop` : Set the backround image.
 If you the a very high quality it can take a bit of time

 `Regenerate Random Spectre` : Regenerate the default spectre when there are no Music

+`Update Notif` : Show a "Update Available" at the right back corner of the screen when a update is available

 # Previews